raufer/spark-training/README.md

     An heuristic is to point each partition to have around 128 MB of data.
     DESIRED_PARTITION_SIZE is the desired size of each partition that spark processes in each tasks.
-    Might be different from the actual block that is written into HDFS
+    Might be different from the actual block that is written into HDFS.
     """

     units = working_units(hc._sc)